 My journey to teaching dance

 After college, I taught English with the Peace Corps.
-I loved teaching, but I missed dancing.
-I went back to school and earned an M.A. in dance.
-I began to study Argentine tango and culture, and I got hooked.
+When I finished Peace Corps, I went back to school and earned an M.A. in dance, focusing on dance and personal and ethnic identity.
 I earned another M.A. in cultural anthropology, researching tango in Buenos Aires.
-The rest is history.

 Everyone can be a dancer